karlabrandon817/apples-oranges/README.md

 ### Steps
 - create basic file structure and readme - commit
 - source my script - commit
-- add button and link function
+- add button and link function - commit
+- add comparison

 ### To Do
 Practice Git by trying to extend the code in some of the following ways: